 It lasts between 8 and 25 sessions and involves both the child and a trusted caregiver or adult.
 TF-CBT is one of the most effective trauma therapy methods available to help young people recover from PTSD.
 It also addresses other trauma-related challenges, such as anxiety, depression, and behavioral problems.
 EMDR is different from most talk therapies in that it does not require a person to explain their trauma in detail.

 Instead, the person will make eye movements or touch with their eyes while focusing on an image related to the trauma.
-EMDR therapy helps a person to “unwind” so their brain can go through its natural healing process.
+EMDR helps a person “unwind” so their brain can go through its natural healing process.
 It is designed to help a person quickly resolve traumatic memories and does not focus on changing trauma-related emotions, thoughts, or behaviors.
 Often, EMDR therapy can be completed in far fewer sessions than other talk therapies.